OnTheLine/otl-zoning-west-hartford/README.md

 Interpretation: While A and B differ in the two tables above, the combined A+B total is about the same (84% vs. 81%).

-## What percent of *undeveloped* land did WH assign to zones A-E in 1924?
+## What percentage of *undeveloped* land did WH assign to zones A-E in 1924?
 Since about 80% of total estimated residential land was zoned A-B in 1924, we can assume that the percent of *undeveloped* land that year was higher than 80%.
 Answering this more precisely requires parcel data with "year built" field to separate pre-1924 vs post-1924 land.
 Sent request in mid-April 2021 to WH CIO for GIS parcel shapefile with year-built data.

 See also http://gis.vgsi.com/westhartfordct/Parcel.aspx?Pid=2 with these fields: